-Item 4 - Advisory Business Peregrine Asset Advisers offers full time, investment management of assets for individuals, retirement plans, business organizations, and trusts.
-PAA serves as a fiduciary for its clients.
-This means client interests supersede the interests of PAA or its personnel and that investment management will be applied according to this principle.
-PAA certifies to disclose conflicts of interest and seeks to resolve any conflicts with full disclosure.
-PAA manages about \$360 million of client assets as of 12-31-2021.
-The value of assets is calculated by taking the total market value of all the securities held by all of our clients on the final business day of December 2021.
-PAA uses both Fidelity and/or Schwab to custody client accounts.
+Item 4 - Advisory Business Peregrine Asset Advisers, Inc. ("PAA") and DBA Northline Wealth Management, LLC ("Northline"), collectively ("The Adviser") offers full time investment management of assets for individuals, retirement plans, business organizations, and trusts.
+Northline transitioned its assets to PAA and PAA files a separate, independent ADV Part 2A and 2B Brochure for Northline clients.
+Northline offices are located in Bend, Oregon.
+This brochure is intended for clients and prospective clients of The Adviser.
+It discusses the services, fees, and conflicts for both Northline and Peregrine..
+To understand the services, fees, and conflicts of Northline, specifically, please refer to the Northline Brochure.
+The Adviser serves as a fiduciary for its clients.
+This means client interests supersede the interests of the Adviser or its personnel.
+Investment management will be applied according to this principle.
+The Adviser certifies to disclose conflicts of interest and seeks to resolve any conflicts with full disclosure.
+The Adviser manages about \$500 million of client assets as of 8-18-2023.
+The value of assets is calculated by taking the total market value of all the securities held by all of our clients on the final business day of August 18, 2023.
+The Adviser uses both Fidelity and/or Schwab to custody client accounts.
 Other brokers could be used in exclusive cases.
 Most of the money management is performed on a discretionary basis.
 Usually, our clients give us the authority to buy and sell securities on their behalf.
-A few clients request approval before any investments are traded.
-These non-discretionary assets under management total about \$2.032 million as of 12-31-2021.
-In rare cases, with clients of considerable wealth, PAA can offer investment supervisory services.
-In this capacity, we can hire other investment advisers or hedge funds to perform investment management services for our clients.
-Dan Botti founded Peregrine Asset Advisers in 2001.
-He is the Principal and serves as the primary Investment Manager.
-Dan Botti also serves as the firm's Chief Compliance Officer.
+A few clients request approval before any investments is traded.
+These non-discretionary assets under management total about \$2.7 million as of 8-18-2023.